Trusted By:

 Furthermore, failing to understand intercreditor agreement concepts from a commercial perspective can lead to difficulties when approaching drafting or reviewing intercreditor agreements, which can lead to drafting mistakes and important commercial considerations being overlooked.

-This course has been designed to provide a solid foundational understanding of intercreditor principles from a commercial perspective, to help those involved in drafting or reviewing intercreditor agreements to develop the skills and understanding which are critical when approaching intercreditor agreements.
+Our intercreditor agreements training course has been designed to provide a solid foundational understanding of intercreditor principles from a commercial perspective.
+It will help develop the skills and understanding of those involved in drafting or reviewing intercreditor agreements.

 Number of places: